M0ndares/M0ndares/README.md

 <!-- ABOUT ME SECTION -->
 <div align="left">

-Specializing in **object detection and segmentation** while balancing technical execution with soft skills to bring Artificial Intelligence projects to life.
+Hello world!
+My name is Osval Valladares and I'm currently a software engineering student specializing in **object detection and segmentation** while balancing technical execution with soft skills to bring Artificial Intelligence projects to life.

 * 📍 Based in Colima, Mexico.
 * 🎸 **2000s rock** devotee.